 Through the county's plan, phase one could include 19 acres of county managed public land and 450 acres of public water ways extending into the Cuyuna Country State Recreational Area by Crosby.

-Page 2 of 2 - "One portage of 1,900 lineal feet is to be developed on county managed public land," the county reported.
+"One portage of 1,900 lineal feet is to be developed on county managed public land," the county reported.
 "The portage passes through a mature hardwood forest.
 This is the longest portage and is the first link to get the Portage Lake Trail started."

 The long-range plan includes future phases, creating a route from Portage Lake to June Lane and others.